 - Healthcare reimbursement, coding, and billing

-He, along with the other members of Nexsen Pruet’s healthcare team, has served as outside general counsel for a number of health system and long-term care clients, including nursing homes, assisted living facilities, and continuing care retirement communities.
+He, along with the other members of Nexsen Pruet’s healthcare team, has served as outside general counsel for a number of health systems, large independent physician practices, and long-term care clients, including nursing homes, assisted living facilities, and continuing care retirement communities.
 He has guided these clients through healthcare transactions, regulatory compliance matters, licensing issues, legal disputes, regulatory inspections and investigations, strategic development, fraud and abuse matters, and numerous other healthcare matters.

 Community & Professional